Our Lady of Fatima Pilgrimages

 The site of the apparitions quickly became a major pilgrimage center; two million pilgrims visited in the decade after the events of 1917.
 A small chapel was built and by 1927 the foundation was laid for the present basilica.
 In 1930 Fatima received official church recognition of the apparitions and pilgrims were granted a papal indulgence.
 Today millions of pilgrims flock to the site and pilgrimage festivals are held on the thirteenth day of the month from May through October.

-Pope Francis Planning to Visit Fatima in 2017
+Pope Francis Visited Fatima in 2017

-Pope Francis plans to travel to Fatima in 2017 to mark the 100th Anniversary of the Apparitions.
-While his travel dates are not set yet, the country is already preparing for Centennial celebrations.
 When the Holy Father received a statue of Our Lady of Fatima in 2014 he invited the crowd present to meditate on the gaze of Mary.
 The Pope said of Mary’s gaze,